-Jocelyne DiRuggiero is an associate research professor in the Department of Biology and holds an appointment in the Department of Earth and Planetary Sciences.
+Jocelyne DiRuggiero is an associate professor in the Department of Biology and holds an appointment in the Department of Earth and Planetary Sciences.
 She received her PhD from the University Claude Bernard in Lyon, France.
-Her research focuses on the mechanisms of stress response in extremophiles and on the microbial ecology of extreme environments.
+Her research focuses on the mechanisms of stress response in the Archaea and on the microbial ecology of extreme environments.

 Our research is directly related to Astrobiology.
-Visit the Astrobiology web site at JHU at http://astrobiology.stsci.edu.
+Visit the Institute for Planets and Life web site

 Atacama Desert, Chile